 Look carefully at the metrics from each social channel so you can see where and how you have generated leads, driven traffic to your website, pushed social follows, and increased conversions.

-Tracking social metrics in relation to your brand’s social goals will allow you to monitor whether your social media performance has been successful in terms of ROI (return on investment).
+Tracking social metrics in relation to your brand’s social goals will allow you to monitor whether your social media performance has been successful in terms of return on investment.

-After you have fully audited your year’s social performance, you will have a clear understanding of your 2020 successes and failures.
-You can then use this information to plan an effective social media marketing strategy for 2021.
+After you have fully audited your year’s social performance, you will have a clear understanding of your successes and areas for improvement from the previous year.
+You can then use this information to plan an effective social media marketing strategy for the year.

 Social media marketing goals should always be closely aligned with your company’s wider goals.
 Marketing goals can vary greatly depending on your industry, the size of your company, your audience, your competition, and many other factors.
 However, potential goals could include:

 Your social media audit should also feed into goal setting, as it will give you a clear picture of what needs to be achieved in the coming year.

 When setting goals for your social media marketing strategy, use SMART criteria to determine what success will look like for each of these goals and how to track what is contributing to this success.
 SMART stands for: